hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1283_bhakti-yoga.md

 20, 1896, and recorded by Mr. Josiah J. Goodwin\]*

 We finished in our last \[class the subject\] about Pratikas.
-One idea more of the preparatory Bhakti, and then we will go on to the Parâ, the Supreme.
-This idea is what is called Nishthâ, devotion to one idea.
+One idea more of the preparatory Bhakti, and then we will go on to the Parā, the Supreme.
+This idea is what is called Nishthā, devotion to one idea.

 We know that all these ideas of worship are right and all good, and we have seen that the worship of God, and God alone, is Bhakti.
 The worship